Skip to main content

 • Soil Microbes

-The Birds Arrive is a heritage grains garden at the Albuquerque Museum on Mountain Road, built by Land Arts of the American West and 7th regen, in conjunction with Seed Broadcast's exhibition Seed: Climate Change Resilience coming in 2019.
+The Birds Arrive was a heritage grains garden at the Albuquerque Museum on Mountain Road, built by Land Arts of the American West and 7th regen, in conjunction with Seed Broadcast's exhibition Seed: Climate Change Resilience in 2019.
 Land Arts of the American West built concentric planting beds radiating from a central existing pine, seeded with emmer, spelt, sonoran wheat, winter rye as a winter cover crop.
 In the summer, amaranth and perhaps three sisters plantings will succeed the heritage grains.
 The garden experiments with dryland farming areas and drip irrigation areas.
 It also accommodates the shadow line of the building.
-A light installation will cast shadows of the growing plants on the building wall at night.
+A light installation cast shadows of the growing plants on the building wall at night.

 Catherine Page Harris, MLA, MFA